elemental/Elemental/doc/source/core/matrix.rst

       Reconfigures the matrix to be `height` :math:`\times` `width`, but with leading dimension equal to `ldim` (which must be greater than or equal to ``std::min(height,1)``).

-   .. cpp:function:: void MakeTrapezoidal( LeftOrRight side, UpperOrLower uplo, int offset=0 )

-      Explicitly introduce zeroes into the distributed matrix such that it is trapezoidal with respect to the left or right diagonal (as chosen by the ``side`` parameter).
-Whether or not the matrix is lower or upper trapezoidal is determined by the ``shape`` parameter, and the diagonal offset is chosen by the ``offset`` parameter (:math:`0` denotes the main diagonal, :math:`-1` denotes the subdiagonal, and :math:`+1` denotes the superdiagonal).

-   .. cpp:function:: void ScaleTrapezoid( T alpha, LeftOrRight side, UpperOrLower uplo, int offset=0 )

-      Scale the portion of the matrix determined by the above discussion by the scalar :math:`\alpha`.

-   .. cpp:function:: void SetToIdentity()

-      Sets the entire matrix to zero, with the exception of the main diagonal being set to one.
-For square matrices, this corresponds to the identity operator.

-   .. cpp:function:: void SetToRandom()

-      Sets each entry in the matrix to a uniform sample from the most natural interpretation of the unit ball specified by the datatype.

-   .. cpp:function:: void SetToZero()

-      Sets every entry of the matrix to zero.